COVID-19 Pregnancy and Breastfeeding Guidance

 The American Academy of Pediatrics recommends feeding your baby only breast milk until age 6 months, and breast milk plus solid foods from 6-12 months and beyond.
 The World Health Organization recommends feeding only breast milk for 6 months and breast milk plus solid foods for 2 or more years.

 Breastfeeding can be challenging for both new and experienced moms.
 Whatever your breastfeeding goal may be, find the information and support you need below.

 Find an International Board Certified Lactation Consultant or ask your health care provider for a referral.
 La Leche League also offers monthly meetings and one-on-one support in some parts of the state.

 The more you know about breastfeeding the easier it will be to meet your breastfeeding goal.
-Watch videos about normal breastfeeding newborn behavior and find out breastfeeding resources in your community.
+Watch videos of normal breastfeeding newborn behavior and learn about breastfeeding resources in your community.